RonFrancesca/AudioMosaicing-Freesound-Essentia/README.md

 ### Prerequisites

-Python and the following modules are necessary to run the notebook correctly: numpy, matplotlib and pandas.
+Python and the following modules are necessary to run the notebook correctly: numpy, matplotlib, pandas, freesound and essentia.

-You can install the modules required simply typing on the terminal the following command:
+You can install the modules required (excpet from essentia and freesound) simply typing on the terminal the following command:

 ```
 $ pip install -r requirements.txt